chainguard-dev/terraform-google-cron/README.md

 ## Deploying a custom cron job

-With the terraform module provided here, a probe can be deployed with a little configuration as:
+With the terraform module provided here, a cron job can be deployed with a little configuration as:

 ```terraform